 Department of the Environment and Water Resources, 12 March 2007

-I am writing to you as Delegate of the Minister for the Environment and Water Resources in relation to the re-assessment of the South Australian Giant Crab Fishery (SAGCF) under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
+I am writing to you as Delegate of the Minister for the Environment and Water Resources in relation to the re-assessment of the Victorian Giant Crab Fishery (VGCF) under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).

-The SAGCF was first assessed by the Australian Government Department of the Environment and Water Resources (DEW, formerly the Department of the Environment and Heritage) in March 2004 under Parts 13 and 13A of the EPBC Act in accordance with the Australian Government Guidelines for the Ecologically Sustainable Management of Fisheries (the Guidelines).
-This assessment was based on the submission provided by the Department of Primary Industries and Resources, South Australia (PIRSA) in December 2003.
-In light of a number of concerns that needed to be addressed to manage environmental risks in the long term, the SAGCF was declared an approved Wildlife Trade Operation (WTO), under Part 13A of the EPBC Act.
-This declaration allowed the export of product from the fishery for three years.
+The VGCF was first assessed by the Australian Government Department of the Environment and Water Resources (DEW, formerly the Department of the Environment and Heritage) in March 2004 under Parts 13 and 13A of the EPBC Act in accordance with the Australian Government Guidelines for the Ecologically Sustainable Management of Fisheries (the Guidelines).
+This assessment was based on the submission provided by the Fisheries Victoria Division of the Department of Primary Industries (Fisheries Victoria) in June 2003.
+In light of a number of concerns that needed to be addressed to manage environmental risks in the long term, the VGCF was declared an approved Wildlife Trade Operation (WTO) under Part 13A of the EPBC Act.
+This declaration allowed the export of product from the fishery for a period of three years.

-In January 2007 PIRSA submitted the document entitled Ecological Assessment of the South Australian Giant Crab (Pseudocarcinus gigas) Fishery for an assessment under the EPBC Act to allow continued export approval for this fishery.
+In January 2007 Fisheries Victoria submitted the document entitled Submission for Reassessment of the Victorian Giant Crab Fishery for assessment under the EPBC Act to allow continued export approval for this fishery.
 The submission has been assessed for the purposes of the protected species provisions of Part 13 and the wildlife trade provisions of Part 13A of the EPBC Act.

 I am pleased to advise that assessment of the fishery is now complete.
 The new assessment report will be available on the DEW website at: http://www.environment.gov.au/coasts/fisheries/index.html.

 I consider that the existing Part 13 accreditation for this fishery in relation to protected species provisions under the EPBC Act still applies as there have been no management changes since the last assessment.
-I note however the intention for this fishery to move to a quota-based management regime under a new Management Plan in 2007.
-Once the new Management Plan is developed a new Part 13 accreditation will be required to ensure operators are protected from the offence provisions under Part 13 of the EPBC Act.
+I note however that the current management plan for the fishery (Giant Crab Fishery Management Plan 2003) is due to expire in 2008.
+Once the new management plan is developed a new Part 13 accreditation will be required to ensure operators are protected from the offence provisions under Part 13 of the EPBC Act.

 I am satisfied that the operation of the fishery is consistent with the objects of the wildlife trade provisions in Part 13A of the EPBC Act.
 I am also satisfied that it is unlikely to be detrimental to the survival or conservation status of any taxon to which the fishery operation relates, or threaten any relevant ecosystem.
 The fishery is relatively well managed and operates under an adaptable and precautionary regime capable of controlling, monitoring and enforcing the level of take from the fishery.
-Performance against the Guidelines is adequate, however there are a number of issues that need to be addressed to contain environmental risks in the longer term.
-The key issues for this fishery will be the impending finalisation and implementation of a Management Plan and addressing the declining catch rate in the Northern Zone.
-Hence, I propose to declare the fishery an approved Wildlife Trade Operation (WTO), under Part 13A of the EPBC Act.
+Performance against the Guidelines is adequate however there are a number of issues that need to be addressed to contain environmental risks in the longer term.
+The key issues for this fishery are the fully fished status of the giant crab stock in the western zone of the fishery and the lack of a robust stock assessment model to ensure that total allowable catch levels continue to permit significant stock rebuilding for the giant crab stock.
+Hence, I propose to declare the fishery an approved Wildlife Trade Operation (WTO) under Part 13A of the EPBC Act.
 This declaration would allow the export of product from the fishery for the next three years.
 I will make the declaration subject to the conditions at Attachment A.

 I would like to thank you for the constructive way in which your officials have approached this assessment.